duckduckgo/android-search-and-stories/ESOF-docs/Assignment 4: Verification and Validation Report.md

 Filipe Coelho ( @Fr0sk ) has contributed in:

 Luís Cruz ( @Luis-bcruz ) has contributed in:
-->Introduction of verification and validation
+* Introduction of verification and validation
-->Test Statistics and analytics.
+* Test Statistics and analytics.

 Shivam Agrawal ( @shivam-agr ) has contributed in: